 Corned Beef Round

-The corned beef round is a thicker, leaner cut that typically has a very light layer of fat (see the images below).
-It comes from the rear of the cow.
+The corned beef round is a thicker, leaner cut that comes from the rear of the cow.
+It typically has a very light layer of fat (see the images below).
 The slices of the round will be larger while the flatter brisket will have narrower slices.
-This cut also cooks up very moist and tender but I do think that the additional fat on the brisket cut gives it a bit of an edge as far moistness is concerned.
+It cooks up very moist and tender, but I believe the additional fat on the brisket gives it a bit of an edge.
 It’s a small difference in my opinion and I love both cuts.

-The bottom line – there is no one answer to what is best.
+There is no one answer to which cut is best.
 It all boils down (ha!) to personal preference.
 Try the different cuts to find what you like best.

 What Kind of Beer is Best for Cooking Corned Beef?

-A dark beer with a rich, complex flavor like Guinness Draught will greatly improve the flavor of your corned beef and the resulting cooking liquid.
-That tasty cooking liquid is also going to impart great flavor to your cabbage, carrots and potatoes.
+A dark beer with a rich, complex flavor like Guinness Draught.
+It will greatly improve the flavor of your corned beef and the resulting cooking liquid.
+In turn, that tasty cooking liquid is also going to impart great flavor to your cabbage, carrots and potatoes.

-Another brand of stout beer will do the trick, but if it’s St. Patrick’s Day I feel we should be required to go with an Irish beer.
+Another brand of stout beer will do the trick.
+But, for St. Patrick’s Day, I feel compelled to go with an Irish beer.
 It’s always Guinness Draught in this house.

-Peel and cut an onion into 5 or 6 pieces and add it to the insert of a 6- to 8-quart Instant Pot.
-Add some low-sodium beef broth and garlic.
+- Cut an onion into chunks and add it to the insert of a 6- to 8-quart Instant Pot.
+Add the low-sodium beef broth and garlic.

-Place the brisket on top of the mixture, fat side up.
-Pictured here is my nearly 4 pound corned beef round.
+- Place the brisket on top of the onions, fat side up.

-Pour a bottle of Guinness over the top of the corned beef and sprinkle it with the pickling spices that came in the package.
+- Pour a bottle of Guinness over the top of the corned beef.

 Close and lock the lid and set your pressure cooker to cook on high pressure for 1 hour and 25 minutes.
 When the cooking time is complete, allow the Instant Pot to do a natural release for 10 minutes and then manually release the remaining pressure.

-I like to toss the cooked carrots and potatoes with a few pats of butter and place a few pats on top of the cabbage wedges.
-Season to taste with freshly ground black pepper and sea salt and wake up the veggies a bit with some chopped fresh parsley.
+- Vegetables: Toss the cooked carrots and potatoes and cabbage wedges with a few pats of butter.
+Season to taste with sea salt and freshly ground black pepper.
+And, wake up the veggies a bit with some chopped fresh parsley.
 Take care not to use too much salt so that the veggies will nicely balance the salty corned beef.

-A little grainy mustard on the side is a nice touch.
-A loaf of crusty bread and a few bottles of Guinness is all you need to make this the perfect meal for St. Patrick’s Day.
+- On the Side: A little grainy mustard on the side is a delicious for dipping.
+A loaf of crusty bread and a few bottles of Guinness will make this the perfect meal for St. Patrick’s Day.

 Instant Pot Corned Beef and Cabbage